 Pink Color Palette

 The flowers from the pinkish color palette were not chosen accidentally.
 The pink color is thought to be a calming color associated with love, kindness, and femininity.
 Pink means unconditional love.
 Also, we associate pink with the innocence of childhood and unabashed play.
 Some say, if giggles had a color, it would be pink, and pink used in design reveals a willingness to embrace wonder and creativity.
-So, a flowers list for my bouquet has included such roses as Aqua, Avalanche, spray roses Majolika and Royal Porcelain, chrysanthemum Momoko, waxflower, clematis, and asparagus Setaceus.
+So, a flower list for my bouquet has included such roses as Aqua!, Avalanche+, spray roses Majolika, Royal Porcelina, Chrysanthemum Momoko, waxflower, clematis, and Asparagus Setaceus.

 To make the impression of sweetness even stronger I have also used a garland of a creme feather in the bouquet.
 As a result, I was happy seeing how pale to intense pink shades play very well with crème and green, and the feathers, as well as fluffy treads, replenish the idea I had in mind.